 Open up a separate tab in your console and stream all logs for a specific Function using this command.

 serverless logs -f hello -t

-If at any point, you no longer need your service, you can run the following command to remove the Functions, Events and Resources that were created, and ensure that you don't incur any unexpected charges.
+If at any point you no longer need your Service, you can run the following command to remove the Functions, Events and Resources that were created.
+This will delete the resources you created and ensure that you don't incur any unexpected charges.